Howell Emanuel Donaldson III

-The Seminole Heights serial killer is an alleged serial killer who is believed to have murdered four people, three men and one woman, in the Seminole Heights neighborhood of Tampa, Florida, in October and November 2017.
+Howell Emanuel "Trai" Donaldson III (born January 26, 1993) is a serial killer who was convicted of the 2017 murders of three men and one woman around the Seminole Heights neighborhood of Tampa, Florida.
 All four victims were shot dead seemingly at random.
+Prior to his arrest, the media called the killer the Seminole Heights serial killer.

-On November 28, 2017, police arrested North Carolina-born Howell Emanuel "Trai" Donaldson III (one of three children born to Howell Donaldson Jr. and Rosita Donaldson, and raised in Tampa) after he handed a pistol in a bag to his manager at the McDonald's where he worked and instructed her to bury the bag without opening it.
+On November 28, 2017, police arrested Donaldson after he handed a pistol in a bag to his manager at the McDonald's where he worked and instructed her to bury the bag without opening it.
 Subsequent investigation revealed that the pistol may have fired the bullets used in the killings and that Donaldson's cell phone had been in the vicinity of the killings at the relevant times, while a search of Donaldson's vehicle found clothing similar to that seen in surveillance footage of the killing.

 On that basis, police charged Donaldson with four counts of murder.
 Donaldson stated that the pistol belonged to him but did not state whether he had committed the killings.
 Donaldson was indicted on the charges on December 7, 2017.
 He pleaded not guilty to all charges five days later.

 On January 23, 2018, Hillsborough State Attorney Andrew Warren announced his office would seek the death penalty against Donaldson.

-Donaldson's trial is set for the summer of 2023.
+Donaldson's trial was set for August 2023.
+On May 1, 2023, Donaldson pleaded guilty in the murders and was sentenced to four consecutive life sentences without parole.

+Early life

+Donaldson was born to Howell Donaldson Jr. and Rosita Donaldson in Charlotte, North Carolina in 1993.
+He graduated from Alonso High School, attended St. John's University in started in the fall of 2011 and graduated in January 2017.
+He received a Bachelor's Degree in Sports Management.
+From 2011 to 2012, Donaldson was a basketball player for the St. John's Red Storm men's basketball.

 Victims

 Benjamin Edward Mitchell

-A man was shot and killed at about 12:00 noon on October 9, 2017, as he was waiting at a bus stop near North 15th Street and East Frierson Avenue in the Seminole Heights neighborhood.
+A man was shot and Killed at about 12:00 noon on October 9, 2017, as he was waiting at a bus stop near North 15th Street and East Frierson Avenue in the Seminole Heights Neighborhood.
 The victim was identified as Benjamin Edward Mitchell, a 22-year-old African American man.
 He is the first-known victim, chronologically, of the serial killer.
 Mitchell had left his home about a block away and was on his way to see his girlfriend.